Iran hails Non-Aligned summit as diplomatic coup against West

 The diplomat said any such move may backfire on Iran.

-“It may succumb to the temptation to use the movement for its own purposes and cause massive disfunctionalism in the organization.
+“It may succumb to the temptation to use the movement for its own purposes and cause massive dysfunctionalism in the organization.
 Moderate members won’t want NAM to be hijacked,” he said.

 “DAM AGAINST THE US”